ainchu18/jk_clothing/README.md

 2. Login or create a Heroku account
 3. Click the "new" button in the upper right corner and select "create new app".
 4. Choose an app name and your region and click "Create app".
-5. Go to the "settings" tab, add the python build pack and then the node.js build pack and add all the variables needed for the site.
-6. Go to the "deploy" tab and pick GitHub as a deployment method.
-7. Search for a repository to connect to
-8. Click enable automatic deploys and then deploy branch
+5. After creating an app, due to some security reasons, heroku doesnt allow users to connect their github repository for deployment.
+Thus, using the gitpot terminal, type: heroku login -i and logged in with my credentials
+6. After this I typed: heroku git:remote -a jk-clothing
+8. Then typed: git push heroku main
-9. Wait for the app to build and then click on the "View" link.
+9. Wait for the app to build and deploy the app heroku and in the gitpod terminal you can use control+mouse left click to open the deployed site.
+Or you can just open your heroku account, got the apps sections, click on the app name and click open app button found on the right top side.

 ### You can fork the repository by following these steps: